amkherad/ShellScript/README.md

 ### Evaluation Expressions And Operators

-There's no limitations to expressions, but it's highly suggested to use parenthesis to clarify expressions.
+There's no limitations on expressions, but it's highly suggested to use parenthesis to clarify expressions.

-Here are all the operators with their order (first line has the most priority):
+Here are all the operators with their order (first row has the most priority):

 | Category         | Operator                            | Associativity
 |------------------|-------------------------------------|-----------------